 Individual, Pre-marital, Couples, and Family Therapy

 Sometimes the “problems” we bring into treatment…are not problems after all.
-With self-compassion and courage, “problems” can be transformative.
-They can be important messages and gifts from the truest and most beautiful version of ourselves to wake up and heal wounds.
+With self-compassion, curiosity, and courage, “problems” can be transformative.
+They can be important messages of awareness from the truest, wisest, and most beautiful version of ourselves to help heal wounds.
 Whatever your background is, whatever your story is, I want to provide a safe and serene space for you to feel human in your experiences.
 You do not need to be alone with your pain, and you will not be alone in your healing.

 The essence of who we are derives from our roots, and therefore, exploring family of origin and childhood dynamics can be beneficial for individual healing.
 We dig deep and explore the roots you had no control over, those in which have controlled you, and we discover new seeds that may nourish and serve your highest good.
 As we grow and evolve in this lifetime, what once helped us survive in the past may be the very thing that keeps us stuck and imprisoned in the present.
 Add to the equation life and its many surprises, we may struggle with feeling anxious, depressed, powerless, hopeless, guilty, shameful, resentful, angry, and/or confused.

 As we mindfully and intentionally make sense of the past in order to live wholly in the present, the love and light at the center of your being will blossom.
 You will feel more easily able to connect with yourself and the ones you love.
 It is possible to leave what kept you safe in the past behind in order to step foot into living your healthiest, most authentic, and most fulfilling life.